noble-assets/swap/readme.md

 ### Controller

 The Controller is the central component responsible for managing swaps and liquidity operations.
 It abstracts pool-specific behaviors to provide a unified interface for managing interactions between users, liquidity pools, and the state.
 Its main functions include:
 1. **Swaps and Routing**: The Controller calculates and executes the optimal swap given the provided route, utilizing the underlying pool algorithm.
-Given that all tokens are paired with USN, the Controller will always require at most two routes, maximizing efficiency.
+Given that all tokens are paired with USDN, the Controller will always require at most two routes, maximizing efficiency.

 2. **Liquidity Management**: It handles the addition and removal of liquidity to and from pools given the relative pool type.
 This includes verifying input tokens, calculating pool balances/shares, and updating pool states.